 - The Feathered Serpent, a British young adult show from the 1970s set in Aztec Mexico, sometimes has fit young men just wearing loincloths.
 The handsome Prince Heumac has a couple of loincloth scenes.
 In one of them he's accompanied by his servant Tozo (who's more conservatively dressed), while in the other he's engaged in ritual combat with another guy in a loincloth.

-- Maeda Toshiie from Sengoku Basara wears nothing but a loincloth and a few belts, making him a certified Hot Dad.
+- Maeda Toshiie from Sengoku Basara wears nothing but a loincloth and a few belts.

 - In BlazBlue: Continuum Shift, this is the result after Bang Shishigami uses his astral heat.
 He's even got an achievement called "Loincloth Festival".